Alastair-smith2/weather-cli/README.md

-This is a Rust CLI app that allows you to enter a location and find out the weather of the location entered.
+This is a Rust CLI app that allows you to enter a location and find out the weather of the location entered using `api.openweather`

 <br/>